Sunday, 5 February 2012

 "Please don’t call me again."

-Stunned, I said nothing and another uncomfortable long silence ensued.
-Before I could collect my thoughts and respond, she hung up on me.
-She had offered no excuses, no explanations and no acknowledgement about the flowers.
-Just nothing.
-I was not ready for this either.
+Stunned and unable to respond, another uncomfortable long silence ensued, and before I collected my thoughts, she hung.
+She'd offered no excuses, no explanation and not a word about the flowers.
+Nothing.
+I wasn't been ready for this either.

-Slowly I replaced the receiver, wondering if this was really the same person I had seen only last weekend.
-"Did I dial the right number?"
-I asked myself in disbelief.
-Yes, I had, and without a doubt.
-While the situation was a disheartening slap in the face it was one that I was familiar with and had lived through before.
+I hadn't though, and while this never anticipated experience was like a disheartening slap in the face, it was a life-lesson I'd lived through before.
 Nonetheless I felt like a failure condemned to that terrible fate of never finding the right person.
 At that moment I wanted nothing more than to escape and retreat to bandage my wounded pride.
-Kitsilano Beach was my usual place of refuge.

-The entire waterfront area was deserted as far as I could determine.
-No one else would venture out to this place in the dark in the wee hours just past midnight but if so, it did not matter anyway.
+The Kitsilano waterfront area looked deserted as I waited for the traffic signal to change.
+No one else would venture out here in the dark in the late hours ahead of midnight, but if so, it did not matter anyway.
 I was grateful that Ted had gone camping for a few days and wasn't around to witness what had occurred.
 Alone-ness was becoming my horrible and seemingly inseparable shadow.

 "What went wrong?"
 I silently asked myself, and then followed with, "Did I miss something out somewhere?"

-Standing at the shore and listening to the little lapping waves incessantly rising and falling against the rocks, I faced the edge of what appeared to be a huge black void.
-It was really known as the Pacific Ocean.
+A few minutes later and standing at the shore while listening to the little lapping waves incessantly rising and falling against the rocks, I faced the edge of what appeared to be a huge black void better known as the Pacific Ocean.
 At night the ocean did not look very different from the sky except for the absence of stars.
 Inside of me were silent anger and a rage of helplessness.
 My thoughts and feelings were confused turmoil; desperately wanting some way to change my nature but not having any idea how to change it and yet at the same time not knowing if I really did want to change my nature.
 In frustration I picked up a stone and hurled it out as far as I could and listened to it splash into the water.
 Then I picked up another stone and did the same, and then another and another and continued until losing count of the number of stones that had been relocated.
 My anger subsided but the despair did not.

-I heard no answer but no one else was there to hear my words as I continued talking.
+I heard no answer, but no one else was around to hear as I continued talking.

 Having finished saying what I felt had to be said I remained perched upon the rock and continued listening to the sounds of the ocean.
 The water was ceaseless motion and, after a time, became somewhat soothing.
 I pulled my pipe and pouch out of a pocket and began the habitual ritual that always started with knocking the dottles and cinders from the previous burning out of the bowl.
 Satisfied the pipe was cleared out, I commenced stuffing the bowl with tobacco.
 Packed tightly enough to burn well but not too tightly to make drawing on it a chore.
 With the little stove well stoked I set it afire and soon had clouds of smoke heading skyward as well as every other direction the breezes would carry it.